OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-To identify the existence of this vulnerability, create a sample APK consisting of a single activity and Toast dialog.
-Upon installing the sample APK on the device and post launching it, if the toast dialog overlays on the application to test then it is vulnerable to Tapjacking.

-You can also test this vulnerability using an automated tool called [QARK](https://github.com/linkedin/qark "Qark").
-[This article](https://resources.infosecinstitute.com/android-penetration-tools-walkthrough-series-qark "Android Penetration Tools Walkthrough Series: QARK") from Infosec institute explains this tool and how to use it for detecting tapjacking on OWASP's GoatDroid application.
+Below APKs can be used as a proof of concept to identify the existence of this vulnerability.
+These proof of concept APK will work well till Android 7.0 (API level 24).

+[Tapjacking POC](https://github.com/FSecureLABS/tapjacking-poc "Tapjacking POC"): This APK creates a simple overlay which sits on top of the testing application.

+[Invisible Keyboard](https://github.com/DEVizzi/Invisible-Keyboard, "Invisible Keyboard"): This APK creates multiple overlays on the keyboard to capture keystrokes.
+This is one of the exploit demonstrated in Cloak and Dagger attacks.

 ### Testing enforced updating (MSTG-ARCH-9)